Julia Keleher

+As the Secretary of the Puerto Rico Department of Education Keleher led the response and recovery to Hurricane Maria in 2017.

-From 2007 to 2010, Keleher worked for the United States Department of Education (ED) as a program manager for Puerto Rico Technical Assistance Leader, where she operationalized and executed a strategy for increasing the department’s capacity to mitigate risk in the grant portfolio.
+Keleher was the subject of intense public criticism as a result of closing over 450 schools in Puerto Rico and the reforms she advanced to reduce bureaucracy in the Department.

 Puerto Rico Secretary of Education

 On December 28, 2016, Keleher was appointed Puerto Rico Secretary of Education by Governor-elect Ricardo Rosselló.
-In her new role, Keleher said her goals were to transform the K-12 educational system by decentralizing the system, where previously all of the decision-making was held with the Office of the Secretary.
-She instituted seven Local Education Agency (LEA) districts, located in San Juan, Bayamón, Caguas, Humacao, Ponce, Arecibo and Mayagüez, with delegating authority, local decision-making, accountability and new structures.
+In her new role, Keleher said her goal was to transform the K-12 educational system by decentralizing the system, where previously all of the decision-making power was held within the Office of the Secretary.
+She instituted seven Local Education Agency (LEA) districts, located in San Juan, Bayamón, Caguas, Humacao, Ponce, Arecibo and Mayagüez, with delegating authority, local decision-making ability, and new structures.